 Derry (who followed their 100% run through the Allianz Hurling League Division IIB with wins over Wicklow and Sligo) saw their eight-game winning streak ended by Kildare last time out.
 London, who lost heavily away to Derry in March, returned to the Christy Ring Cup for the first time since 2019 by coming from behind to defeat Sligo, but they have slipped down the standings since then after losing to Kildare and Mayo.

 Derry have plenty of players capable of making their mark on the scoresheet, with Cormac O’Doherty, Odhrán McKeever, Richie Mullan.
 Gerald Bradley and Déaglán Foley all contributing.
 The 2021 runners-up have, however, seen their prospects hit by an injury to defender Meehaul McGrath.
 London will be looking to Ronan Crowley to lead their scoring, with Benny McCarry, Jack Goulding and Mark Dwyer also capable of chipping in.

 Nickey Rackard Cup

-Armagh will be expected to make it back-to-back wins when they travel to Páirc na hÉireann to take on Warwickshire.
+Donegal will be expected to make it four games without defeat when they travel to Páirc na hÉireann to take on Warwickshire.